samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### High Altitude

 Traveling at altitudes of 10,000 feet or higher above sea level is taxing for most creatures because of the reduced amount of oxygen in the air.
-Each hour such a creature spends traveling at high altitude counts as 2 hours for the purpose of determining how long that creature can travel (see “[Travel Pace](/sources/dnd/dmg-2024/running-the-game#TravelPace)” in [chapter 2](/sources/dnd/dmg-2024/running-the-game)).
+Each hour such a creature spends traveling at high altitude counts as 2 hours for the purpose of determining how long that creature can travel (see "[Travel Pace](/sources/dnd/dmg-2024/running-the-game#TravelPace)" in [chapter 2](/sources/dnd/dmg-2024/running-the-game)).

 Creatures can become acclimated to a high altitude by spending 30 days or more at this elevation.
 Creatures can’t become acclimated to elevations above 20,000 feet unless they are native to such environments.